Non-Immigrant Visas (Tourism & Visit, Business, Employment, or Study & Exchange)

 - Who can I contact if I’m having problems to schedule my appointment?

 - How do I schedule an emergency appointment?

 - My visa was approved.
-Where can I find the DHL number (AWB) needed to pick up my passport?: You will need to log in to the account you created on the U.S. Visa Service website.
-The AWB will appear below your name (in green), 3 to 5 business days after your visa application has been approved.
+Where can I find the DHL number (AWB) needed to pick up my passport?: You will find your pickup number after logging in to the account you created on the U.S. Visa Service website.
+The AWB will appear, usually, 3 to 5 business days after your visa application is approved.